pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 Print equation layout is inherently not accessible in the sense of the web.
-MathML is a red herring as it (at most) aims to reproduce accessibility traditions from the print era, but inherently cannot reproduce it well since those traditions relied on human operators (orators or transcribers).
+MathML is a red herring as it (at most) aims to reproduce accessibility traditions from the print era but inherently cannot reproduce it well since those traditions relied on human operators (orators or transcribers).
+It also only works for English, or more precisely Nemeth users.

 I invariably approach such problems by looking for guidance regarding the web in general.